HakamAtassi/ChaosCore/docs/index.md

 # ChaosCore

+{: .warning }
+> WARNING: CHAOSCORE IS CURRENTLY BEING MIGRATED TO CHIPYARD

 <div style="display: flex; align-items: flex-start;">
   <div style="flex: 1; padding-right: 20px;">
     <p>ChoasCore is a security oriented RV32GC core implemented in Chisel.
 It is aggressively parameterizeable, Out-of-Order, superscalar, and synthesizeable.
 ChaosCore can be parametrized to generate verilog targeting either FPGAs or ASICs.</p>